rtgodwin/rtgodwin.github.io/_docs/outline.md

 All course material is copyrighted by Ryan Godwin, 2023.
 No audio or video recording of this material, lectures, or presentations is allowed in any format, openly or surreptitiously, in whole or in part without permission of Ryan Godwin.
 Course materials are for the participant’s private study and research, and must not be shared.
 Violation of these and other Academic Integrity principles, will lead to serious disciplinary action.
 {: .notice--warning}

+## Generative AI (ChatGPT)

+Students are encouraged to make use of technology, including generative artificial intelligence (ChatGPT) tools to contribute to their understanding of course materials.
+However, students are ultimately accountable for the work they submit to be assessed and assigned grades.

 ## Tentative Course Topics

 *	Review of Probability